 For about one day a week (typically Friday), students will have time to meet as a group or groups to meet with the teaching team, participate in group activities, discuss clinical cases, and/or work on your community appraisal or education project.
 There will be video links between Gisborne and Wairoa and also some travel between the locations for these sessions.

-During the programme students complete the following four assessment tasks:
+During the programme students complete the following three assessment tasks:

-- Assessment three – case work.
-During the module, you will have three patient scenarios (complex cases) to work on in groups.
+During the module, you will have three patient scenarios to work on in groups.

-The Community Education Project is a key piece of work carried out over the 5 weeks in interdisciplinary groups of 4–6.
+The Community Education Project is a key piece of work carried out over the 5 weeks in interdisciplinary groups of 4–6 people.
 The project topics are chosen by a particular community in Tairāwhiti or Wairoa as something they would like the IPE students to do for them.

-The Tairāwhiti and Wairoa community have also recognised the benefitis of the projects
+The Tairāwhiti and Wairoa community have also recognised the benefits of the projects:

 “The projects have been fantastic.
 The number of projects I have actually genuinely seen used by providers...”